 At least, this is the estimate given by some of the leading consultants.
 Competition for a place in the top business schools’ classes is fierce.
 Applicants are in the thousands, and the admission rate is really tiny – about 10-15%.
 Most of the applicants for the best b-schools have a 700-plus GMAT score, so this is not a differentiator which you can count on.

 The only solution then is to focus on your application portfolio and craft it so that it portrays you in a way that encourages the schools to include you in their incoming class, and later on their alumni list.
 Needless to say, your profile has to reflect your true identity, not a make-believe person.
 The art here is to uncover and touch on those important details and nuances which make the difference and are relevant to your development as a business leader.

-An important prerequisite, however, is to have selected the schools which are a good match for you, your goals and profile.
+An important prerequisite, therefore, is to have selected the schools which are a good match for you, your goals and profile.
 If school selection is not adequate, then you are yourself diminishing your chance of success.
-Remember that there are thousands of business programmes around the world and those which appear in the rankings are really just the cherries on the cake.
-There are many other excellent MBA programmes which do not appear in the rankings.
-This is due to various reasons, not necessarily related to the quality of the experience or the value of the diploma which you will take away from the programme.
+Remember that there are thousands of business programs around the world and those which appear in the rankings are really just the cherries on the cake.
+There are many other excellent MBA programs which do not appear in the rankings.
+This is due to various reasons, not necessarily related to the quality of the experience or the value of the diploma which you will take away from the program.

 When to hire an admissions consultant?

-Working with a professional by your side, like with a coach in sports, is worthwhile when applying for admission to any programme which seems a challenge for you.
-This may be a top 10 or a top 250 programme, a top 5 programme internationally or a top 1 locally.
-If you have made an informed decision that the school is a good match for you, and if you are committed to competing for a place in the next class, then employ professional help to maximise your chances.
+Working with a professional by your side, like with a coach in sports, is worthwhile when applying for admission to any program which seems a challenge for you.
+This may be a top 10 or a top 250 program, a top five program internationally or the best one locally.
+If you have made an informed decision that the school is a good match for you, and if you are committed to competing for a place in the next class, then employ professional help to maximize your chances.
 In this way you will be confident that you have done everything possible within your control.